ibm-cloud-docs/hs-crypto/tutorials/secure-import.md

 To encrypt the nonce value:

-1. Encode the key that you generated in the previous step, and set the encoded value as an environment variable.
+1. If you generate the key by following [step 3](#tutorial-import-create-key), to encode the key and set the encoded value as an environment variable, perform the following command:

     ```sh
     KEY_MATERIAL=$(openssl enc -base64 -A -in PlainTextKey.bin)
     ```
     {: pre}

+    You can skip this step if you use your own key in this tutorial.
+    {: tip}

-2. Gather the nonce value that you retrieved in step 4.
+2. Gather the nonce value that you retrieved in [step 2](#tutorial-import-retrieve-token).

     ```sh
     NONCE=$(jq -r '.nonce' getImportTokenResponse.json)
     ```
     {: pre}

+3. If you are going to use the API to perform the subsequent steps, do the following:

+  You don't need to perform this step if you are going to use the CLI.
+  {: tip}

-3. [Download the sample `kms-encrypt-nonce` binary](https://github.com/IBM-Cloud/kms-samples/releases/tag/v1.1){: external} that is compatible with your operating system.
+  1. [Download the sample `kms-encrypt-nonce` binary](https://github.com/IBM-Cloud/kms-samples/releases/tag/v1.1){: external} that is compatible with your operating system.
 Extract the file, and then move the binary to the `hs-crypto-test` directory.

-    The binary contains a script that you can use to run AES-CBC encryption on the nonce value by using the key that you generated in [step 5](#tutorial-import-retrieve-token).
+    The binary contains a script that you can use to run AES-CBC encryption on the nonce value by using the key that you generated in [step 2](#tutorial-import-retrieve-token).
 To learn more about the script, [check out the source file on GitHub](https://github.com/IBM-Cloud/kms-samples/blob/master/secure-import/encrypt.go){:external}.
     {: note}

-4. Mark the file as executable by running the following  `chmod` command.
+  2. Mark the file as executable by running the following  `chmod` command.

     ```sh
     chmod +x ./kms-encrypt-nonce
     ```
     {: pre}

-5. Run the script to encrypt the nonce value with the encryption key that you generated in [step 5](#tutorial-import-retrieve-token).
+4. Run the script to encrypt the nonce value with the encryption key that you generated in [step 2](#tutorial-import-retrieve-token).
 Then, save the response to a file called `EncryptedValues.json`.

   * **Use the API**: